georglauterbach/tex/README.md

 ## Disclaimer

-These files were created to work with XeLaTeX version `XeTeX 3.14159265-2.6-0.999992`.
+These files were created to work with `LuaHBTeX, Version 1.14.0 (TeX Live 2022/dev/Debian)`.
 There is no guarantee that these files work with other versions or other drivers.
 You may want to have a look at `.vscode/settings.json` for an implementation into [VS Code] with the [LaTeX workshop extension].

 [VS Code]: https://code.visualstudio.com/
 [LaTeX workshop extension]: https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop